 No matter if you’re a first time or 100th time hiring manager, sifting through candidates can be a challenging and frustrating experience.
 Fortunately, it doesn’t have to be.
 There are certain things you can keep in mind as you source, interview, and onboard candidates that will help you hone in on the right candidates sooner.
 And once you learn how to hire janitorial employees efficiently, you’ll take those skills with you for life.

-If you’re curious how to hire janitorial employees who will fit with your business, you have to start at the source.
+If you’re curious about how to hire janitorial employees who will fit with your business, you have to start at the source.
 In this case, the source is two-fold: where you post jobs and where you look for candidates.

 How to hire janitorial employees: an easy 4-step process